PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_turing.md

 * NOAH -- please cite the following:

-* Turing, Alan M. (1936), "On Computable Numbers, with an Application to the Entscheidungsproblem", Proceedings of the London Mathematical Society, Ser.
+[^numbers]: Turing, Alan M. (1936), "On Computable Numbers, with an Application to the Entscheidungsproblem", Proceedings of the London Mathematical Society, Ser.
 2, Vol. 42: 230-265.

-* Weizenbaum, Joseph (1976), Computer Power and Human Reason (New York: W.H.
+[^weizenbaum]: Weizenbaum, Joseph (1976), Computer Power and Human Reason (New York: W.H.
 Freeman).

-* Turing, Alan (1952).
+[^morphogenesis]: Turing, Alan (1952).
 "The Chemical Basis of Morphogenesis" (PDF).
 Philosophical Transactions of the Royal Society of London B. 237 (641): 37–72.
 Bibcode:1952RSPTB.237...37T. doi:10.1098/rstb.1952.0012.
 JSTOR 92463.

-* Zebra stripes and flies: https://www.nature.com/articles/ncomms4535
+[^zebra]: Caro, T., Izzo, A., Reiner, R. C., Walker, H., & Stankowich, T. (2014).
+The function of zebra stripes.
+Nature Communications, 5(1), 1–10. https://doi.org/10.1038/ncomms4535